tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 Nothing too fancy here, just a bit of required boilerplate to be able to read `Passenger`s from the CSV file. `MonadResource` is necessary to track the files opened by our program.
-The type `Stream (Of Passenger) m ()` means that we will be manipulating a stream whose elements are `Passengers`s, that will run some effects in a monad `m` and return no result in the end.
+The type `Stream (Of Passenger) m ()` means that we will be manipulating a stream whose elements are `Passenger`s, that will run some effects in a monad `m` and return no result in the end.

 Now, lets split that input in two different substreams: